4×4 Driving Light Installation Rules & Safety Guidelines (Australia)

 - Mixed use across urban, regional, and remote areas

-Incorrect installation can result in:
+Incorrect light bar installation Australia practices can result in:

 - Reduced light output